 Today, Portofino is still a place known for international tourism and the jet-set lifestyle.
 The city is located in a small area – 2 kmq – making it rigorously pedestrian.
 It is often called the most beautiful «Piazzetta» in the world.
 It is a unique sort of salon en plein air, filled with magic and charm.
 Within a few steps, you can visit famous ateliers and see some outstanding yachts at the marina decks – which hosts yachts from 8 meters up to 40.
 You may see fishermen organizing their nets and witness unforgettable sunsets of pastel colors on the bay.
 Many International fashion houses chose Portofino as their home- included among them are Louis Vuitton, Dior, Gucci, Emilio Pucci and many more.
 You can find these boutiques in «Via Roma», the main street starts from the parking area and ends at the «Piazzetta» or on the two piers Molo Umberto I and Calata Marconi.
 Besides Shopping at the Ateliers, you may choose to visit many local boutiques that sell handmade clothes and lace, cashmere garments, bikinis, and other local products...continue[...]

-For everything else, download our iPhone App!
+For everything else, Portofino is available for iPhone, so, download our App!

 I Delfini di Portofino 🐬